dcanguven/projecteuler-python-solutions/README.md

 	•	One Euler problem per day in Python, showcasing algorithm design, optimization, and readable code.
 	•	Python, daily: Project Euler with emphasis on algorithmic rigor, speed, and simplicity.
 	•	A problem a day (Project Euler, Python) to practice algorithms, optimize performance, and keep code clean.
-	•	Daily Euler in Python—algorithmic reasoning, micro-optimizations, production-quality style.
-	•	Project Euler, one per day in Python: from idea to optimized, maintainable solutions.